gauravbhatt89/os-proj/README.md

 -what does it do?
 This execute some of the most common linux shell commands.

--copyrights
+-copyrights:
 Free to use and modify.

--Author and contact info
+-Author and contact info:
 Gaurav Bhatt (bhatt.gaurav89@gmail.com)